EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 The source code of the graphical user interface under MPT

     new changelist strategy
-        Will create a new :term:`changelist` at each synchronization run.
+        Will create a new :term:`Change List` at each :term:`synchronization` run.

         .. seealso::